chetana0070/mini-rt2/docs/experiments/current_status.md

 The policy learned an average trajectory instead of robust image-based object localization.

 ## Current Direction

-We are collecting digital cousin demonstrations in small chunks, then retraining image BC on a larger and more varied success-only dataset.
+Collecting digital cousin demonstrations in small chunks, then retraining image BC on a larger and more varied success-only dataset.

 ## Next Technical Steps